Line 6 automation gets closer every day...

 From the point of view of emergency actions, the new line will have additional control systems (CCTV, fire detectors, intercom and passenger information), a concrete track platform and stairs on the platform for evacuation, as well as ground staff (station staff, operators and automatic line managers) with sufficient resources to handle incidents.

 The automation model has been operating successfully for years in other operations without any safety incidents.
-In the second paragraph of that question, the acronym CCTV should be replaced by closed-circuit television.

 • Where can I get more information or ask questions?